meistericham/pcr_project_tracker/README.md

 - **Admin**: Project and budget management, limited user access
 - **User**: View projects and budgets, basic collaboration

+### **Roles & Permissions Details**

+The application enforces fine-grained permissions for common actions.
+Key rules:

+- **Projects**
+  - **Super Admin**: Create, edit, and delete any project.
+Can assign any users.
+Can change budget and status.
+  - **Admin**:
+    - Create new projects.
+    - Edit projects they created OR projects they are assigned to.
+    - Can assign users, and can change budget and status on those projects.
+    - Delete only projects they created.
+  - **User**:
+    - Create new projects.
+    - Edit projects they created OR projects they are assigned to.
+    - Cannot change budget or status; can only assign themselves.
+    - Cannot delete projects.

+- **Budget Codes**
+  - **Super Admin/Admin**: Create, update, delete, toggle active status.
+  - **User**: Read-only.

+- **Users**
+  - **Super Admin/Admin**: Manage users (create, update roles, delete).
+  - **User**: View and edit their own profile only.

+- **Settings**
+  - **Super Admin/Admin**: Full access to system settings.
+  - **User**: Read-only access to relevant settings.

+- **Why an Admin may not be able to edit a specific project**
+  - By design, an Admin can edit a project only if they created it or they are assigned to it.
+Super Admins can edit all projects.
+  - This logic is enforced in `ProjectModal` via a `canEdit` check based on role, creator, and assignment.

 ### **Budget Policies**
 - Configurable budget alert thresholds
 - Budget approval requirements